I recently visited India for the first time and being

 Where did I go in India?

-I joined the Northern India Flash Pack tour, which started in New Delhi and went around the ‘Golden Triangle’ that is made up of Delhi, Agra and Jaipur.
+I joined the Northern India Flash Pack tour, which started in New Delhi and went around the ‘Golden Triangle’ that is made up of Delhi, Agra in Uttar Pradesh and Jaipur in Rajasthan.
 I visited at the beginning of April, which is the start of the hot season.
 Temperatures were a lot cooler at the start of March apparently… However my birthday is at the start of April and ‘shoulder season’ was also good for lower crowds at the main tourist areas like the Taj Mahal.
 We had a mixture of sightseeing, evenings out at nice restaurants and dusty excursions.
 So I had to be prepared for all these activities.

 What to wear sightseeing in India